Shelter-in-Place? What is that?

 - It is ideal to have a hard-wired telephone in the room you select.
 Cellular telephone equipment may be overwhelmed during an emergency.

 - Remember that emergency workers will need their lines for emergency use.
 Call your county Emergency Management Office if you need more information.
 Call your local fire or police department (911) ONLY if you have an emergency.
-News announcement should tell you where to call for additional information.
+News announcements should tell you where to call for additional information.

 - Keep pets indoors.
 Make sure you have additional food and water supplies for them.